epics-docs/epics-docs/guides/OverviewOfpvData.rst

       long secondsPastEpoch 1531389047
       int nanoSeconds 247000000

-If the following interface is defined:
+Also, if the following interface is defined:

 .. code::